Paul Medhurst: AFL career

-Medhurst was originally selected by the Fremantle Football Club with a 4th round selection in the 2001 AFL Draft.
+Medhurst was originally selected by the Fremantle Football Club with a 4th round selection in the 2001 AFL draft.
 However he was traded to Collingwood in 2007 as part of the deal that sent Chris Tarrant to Fremantle.

 Fremantle

 Medhurst made a successful debut in round 1, 2002 in a Western Derby against the West Coast Eagles, kicking three goals and earning an AFL Rising Star nomination.
 At the end of 2002, he won the Beacon Award as the best young player on the Fremantle team.
 He was Fremantle's leading goalkicker in 2003 and 2004, kicking 50 and 41 goals respectively, including nine against Brisbane in 2004 and seven against Carlton in 2003.
-His 166 career goals for Fremantle is the club's equal-fourth highest tally.
+His 166 career goals for Fremantle is the club's tenth highest tally.

 After wearing guernsey number 34 from his debut in 2002 until 2005, he changed to number six for the 2006 season, the number worn by his idol, former Fremantle and Adelaide champion goalkicker Tony Modra.
 However he had the poorest season of his career, only scoring 12 goals from 12 games.